 Located 160 miles from Trivandrum, Thekkady is arguably the most exotic of natural beauties you will ever see.
 It’s quite ironical that this gem of nature is further enhanced by the presence of a man-made lake in the area.
 Tourists come from faraway lands to breathe in the serenity of this place.

-Here you can find a collection of stationery, clothing, furniture etc all designed on themes of wildlife and nature.
-One or the other item available here will become lifetime reminder of your amazing trip here.
-The place is located half a KM before the Tiger Reserve.
+Here you can find a collection of stationery, clothing, & furniture.
+All designed on themes of wildlife and nature.
+One or the other item available here will become a lifetime reminder of your amazing trip here.
+The place is located half a km before the Tiger Reserve.

 By Air: Bangalore airport that is 220 KMs away, is the closest stop for air travelers.